Gathering detailed insights and metrics for @fastify/swagger

 description

-is a required field as per the Swagger specification.
-If it is not provided then the plugin will automatically generate one with the value 'Default Response'
+is required by the Swagger specification.
+If not provided, the plugin defaults to 'Default Response'

 .

-it will be used for both the response and response body schema, for example:
+is supplied, it will be used for both the response and response body schema:

 1fastify.get('/description', { 2 schema: { 3 response: { 4 200: { 5 description: 'response and schema description', 6 type: 'string' 7 } 8 } 9 } 10}, () => {})